jeremykuendig/Skills-Programming-with-Advanced-Computer-Languages/README.md

 Set the correct project root path in the script:
 NBA_PROJECT_ROOT <- "your/local/path"

+Inside the project root directory, create a folder named:
+/data

-Ensure the required datasets are located in the /data folder:
+Download and place the following four datasets into the /data folder:
-- NBA Player Stats (1950–2022)
+- NBA Player Statistics (1950–2022)
 - NBA Salaries (1990–2023)
-- Salary cap data
+- NBA Salary Cap data
-- Team records
+- NBA Team Records

+Ensure that the dataset filenames match exactly those referenced in the script.

-Run the main R script from start to end.
+Run the main R script from start to finish.

 The script will:
 - Build a cleaned and feature-engineered dataset